 Describe the origin, quality and quantity of wastewater and any immiscible liquid waste that would be produced by the project other than that addressed in previous sections.
+Describe the storage, treatment and disposal of mine-affected water, and the criteria that would be used to assess the suitability of disposal options.
+Address how time and climatic conditions would affect the quantity and management of mine-affected water.
 Give particular attention to the capacity of wastes to generate acid, and saline or sodic wastewater.
 A water balance for the project and processing plant is required to account for the estimated usage of water.